Our family fighting for yours

 • Shelby

 Cities with restrictions on dangerous breeds enact a variety of rules on owners of these dogs.
-For example, the city of Akron has restrictions in place that make owners of dangerous breeds strictly liable in the event that the dog is at large, bites or attempts to harm a person or animal, causes property damage, bites or physically harms a person or domestic animal.
-The only exception is if the attack victim provoked the dog by teasing, tormenting, or abusing the animal, or if the victim was attempting to commit criminal trespass on the owner’s premises.
+For example, the city of Akron has restrictions in place that make dog owners of dangerous breeds strictly liable in the event that the dog is at large, bites, or attempts to harm a person or animal, causes property damage, bites or physically harms a person or domestic animal.
+The only exception is if the dog attack victim provoked the dog by teasing, tormenting, or abusing the animal, or if any of the dog bite victims were attempting to commit criminal trespass on the owner’s premises.
+Talk to a dog bite lawyer about any other dog breeds you may be curious about.

 Dog bite lawyer in Dayton, OH